mahautsegonzac/disaster_response_pipeline/README.md

     Contains an ETL, returning a clean dataset in a SQL database ('DisasterResponse.db')

     train_classifier.py
-    Contains a machine learning pipeline, preparing the text data in order to make it appropriate for modelisation and feeding a random forest classifier with the prepared data.
+    Contains a machine learning pipeline, preparing the text data and feeding a random forest classifier with the prepared data.
     This file returns the model saved as a pickle file.

     run.py
-    Creates the flask web app (this script has been entirely provided by Udacity)
+    Creates the flask web app

     disaster_categories.csv
-    Csv file containing data related to the category assigned to each message
+    CSV file containing data related to the categories assigned to the received message

     disaster_messages.csv
-    Csv file containing data related to the content of the messages sent
+    CSV file containing data related to the content of the received messages

     go.html
     Template used when building the web app